ErBWs/Easy-UI/README.md

 # Easy-Key

-A key driver based on hal diver of MindMotion, support short press, hold and multiclick
+A key driver based on hal diver of MindMotion, support short press, hold and multi click

 ### [中文](./README_CN.md)